-Davis - Dakota is a blue-collar town, with 36.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Davis - Dakota is generally considered to be a blue-collar town.
+36.45% of the Davis - Dakota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Davis - Dakota is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Davis - Dakota who work in office and administrative support (13.53%), management occupations (8.85%), and sales jobs (7.58%).

-One downside of living in Davis - Dakota, however, is that residents on average have to contend with a long commute, spending on average 30.36 minutes every day commuting to work.
-It is, however, a pedestrian-friendly town.
-Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Davis - Dakota is that it can take a long time to commute to work.
+In Davis - Dakota, the average commute to work is 30.36 minutes, which is quite a bit higher than the national average.
+However, it is a pedestrian-friendly town.
+Many of Davis - Dakota’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The citizens of Davis - Dakota are slightly better educated than the national average of 21.84% for all cities and towns, with 22.21% of adults in Davis - Dakota having a bachelor's degree or advanced degree.